Sep 8, 2021 via Shahriar Lahouti

 Hyperkalemia is a great imitator and can cause a variety of ECG changes.
 In critically ill patients, the ECG can be the most immediately available diagnostic tool in identifying patients with potentially lethal hyperkalemia.

-The ECG manifestations of hyperkalemia relative to potassium concentration have been described; however this ECG sequence of changes often does not occur in a stepwise fashion and their evolution may be unpredictable 2 (figure 1 below).
+The ECG manifestations of hyperkalemia relative to potassium concentration have been described; however this ECG sequence of changes often does not occur in a stepwise fashion and their evolution may be unpredictable 2 (figure 1).
+More on this below.

 The following patterns are highly suggestive of hyperkalemia (see following slides):